ntuyx-iso-desktop-fr/base-sysV/README.md

 (e.g. desktop packages, such as KDE or Xfce), and compile source packages from "ports".
 The distribution is designed for intermediate and advanced Linux users.

+There are variables defined for script permissions {MODE}, configuration file permissions {CONFMODE}, directory permissions {DIRMODE} and destination directory {DESTDIR}.
 ---

 **TÜRKÇE** [NuTyX](http://www.nutyx.org) işletim sistemi çoğul mimari desteği sağlayan